- When

 - Tickets available April 2026

-Films by Kumjana Novakova and Kaori Oda
+Films by Kaori Oda and Kumjana Novakova

-Toward the end of the Second World War, Okinawa was the scene of a bloody battle.
+Gama: Toward the end of the Second World War, Okinawa was the scene of a bloody battle.
 The Japanese island is now green and serene, but on April 1, 1945, US troops landed to begin a battle that cost a horrific number of lives.
 The dead also included many civilians who were hiding in caves, such as Chibichirigama, where 140 people had fled to escape the fighting.
 A day after the invasion, on April 2, 83 of them committed suicide.
 They had been wrongly told that if they surrendered they would be slaughtered or tortured by the Americans.
-Narrator and guide Mitsuo Matsunaga’s account of their senseless suicide is delivered in a monotone voice, but is emotional nonetheless.
+Narrator and guide Mitsuo Matsunagaâs account of their senseless suicide is delivered in a monotone voice, but is emotional nonetheless.
 In Gama (Japan), filmmaker Kaori Oda has placed him in the setting of the abandoned caves, where the memories of the violence originated, as a connector to the past.
 He is joined by a mysterious woman who listens and observes him like a ghost, as he sometimes literally unearths the traces of the suffering hidden in the underground landscape.